Presentation description

 Target audience

-Human resources professionals, organizational health leaders.
+Human resources professionals, organizational health specialists, and managers.

 Workshop